flutter/samples/web/readme.md

 Samples for [Flutter for web](https://flutter.dev/web).

-## See built samples
+## See the samples in action

-All of the samples are at [flutter.github.io/samples](https://flutter.github.io/samples/).
+Compiled versions of the samples are hosted at [flutter.github.io/samples](https://flutter.github.io/samples/).

 ## Building samples code